Local numerical equivalences and Okounkov bodies in higher dimensions: Introduction

 Then the following are equivalent: \begin{enumerate}[wide, labelindent=3pt] \item[$(1)$] $P \equiv P', N_x^{sm}={N'}_x^{sm}, \okbd_{Y_\bullet}(N_x^{sing}) = \okbd_{Y_\bullet}({N'}_x^{sing})$ for every admissible flag $Y_\bullet$ centered at $x$. \item[$(2)$] $\okbd_{Y_\bullet}(D)=\okbd_{Y_\bullet}(D')$ for every admissible flag $Y_\bullet$ on $X$ centered at $x$. \item[$(3)$] $\okbd_{\widetilde{Y}_\bullet}(f^*D)=\okbd_{\widetilde{Y}_\bullet}(f^*D')$ for every induced proper admissible flag $\widetilde{Y}_\bullet$ over $X$ centered at $x$ defined on a smooth projective variety $\widetilde{X}$ with a birational morphism $f \colon \widetilde{X} \to X$. \item[$(4)$] $\okbd_{\widetilde{Y}_\bullet}(f^*D)=\okbd_{\widetilde{Y}_\bullet}(f^*D')$ for almost every induced infinitesimal admissible flag $\widetilde{Y}_\bullet$ over $X$ centered at $x$ defined on a smooth projective variety $\widetilde{X}$ with a birational morphism $f \colon \widetilde{X} \to X$. \end{enumerate} \end{theoremalpha}

 For the surface case, the statement of Theorem \ref{main2} is slightly different from \cite[Theorem 2]{Roe}.
 In \cite{Roe}, the notion of clusters of infinitely near points plays a crucial role in the proof.
-It can be considered that our notion of induced admissible flags in higher dimensions replaces the role of clusters in the surface case.
+Our notion of induced admissible flags in higher dimensions replaces the role of clusters in the surface case.

+Note that $\okbd_{Y_\bullet}(N_x^{sing})$ in the statement (1) of Theorem \ref{main2} consists of a single valuative point and it reflects some singularity properties of $N_x^{sing}$.
 Example \ref{ex-main2} shows that the condition $\okbd_{Y_\bullet}(N_x^{sing}) = \okbd_{Y_\bullet}({N'}_x^{sing})$ in the statement (1) of Theorem \ref{main2} is strictly weaker than the condition $N_x^{sing} = {N'}_x^{sing}$ in general.
-The statement (4) becomes clear in the proof given in Section \ref{proof_sec}.
-We also see in Example \ref{ex-main2} that this condition does not hold for arbitrary induced infinitesimal admissible flags.
+We also see in Example \ref{ex-main2} that the condition (4) does not hold for arbitrary induced infinitesimal admissible flags.
+See Theorem \ref{thm:main2intext} for the precise statement of (4).

 By Theorem \ref{main1}, Theorem \ref{main2}, and Remark \ref{rem_conseq}, we can see how naturally the local positivity properties (e.g, $x \in \bm(D), x \in \bp(D)$, $\epsilon(||D||;x)$) are encoded in the Okounkov bodies with respect to admissible flags centered at a point $x$.